ArticOff/nitrogen/README.md

 # nitrogen

-### A simple nitro generator.
+### A simple nitro generator

-The generator can be used in versions later than 2.6.
+The generator can be used in versions later than 2.6

-The project is under development.
+The project is under development

 # NitroGenFree